 Health insurance may cover birth control and other sexual health services.
-And family planning clinics and public health offices may provide free or low-cost options.
+Some family planning clinics and public health offices may provide free or low cost options for those without insurance.
 Also, people with lower incomes may be eligible for reduced-cost birth control through programs such as Medicaid.

-The Affordable Care Act, which is informally known as Obamacare, has made it so that most health insurance plans cover birth control and associated expenses, such as doctor’s visits.
+The Affordable Care Act, informally known as Obamacare, requires most health insurance plans cover birth control and associated expenses, such as doctor’s visits.

-For people without health insurance, there may be other ways to access free or low-cost birth control.
+There may be other ways to access free or low cost birth control for people without health insurance.

 There are many varieties of prescription and over-the-counter birth control, including:

 - hormonal contraception

 - intrauterine devices (IUDs) and other implanted devices

 - permanent sterilization

 Anyone interested in hormonal methods of birth control may need to make an appointment with a healthcare professional for a prescription.